-We have been providing probate services for almost four years now and during that time we have dealt with many executors, personal representatives and family members who have instructed us to deal with the process of obtaining the grant of probate on their behalf.
-The one question that each of them asks is how long will it take for the grant to come through.
+At Friend & Grant we have been providing probate services for over five years.
+During that time we have dealt with many probate applications for executors, personal representatives and family members.
+There’s one question they all want an answer to: how long will it take for the grant of probate to come through?

 So why is this such an important question?
-To answer that we need to consider the reason why grant of probate is required and what types of estates don’t actually need it at all.
+To answer we need to consider the reason why grant of probate is required and what types of estates need it.

-Firstly, the reason that the grant of probate is required is simply to get access to the deceased’s assets so that they can be passed by the personal representatives of the estate to the beneficiaries.
+Firstly, the grant of probate is required to get access to the deceased’s assets so that the personal representatives of the estate can pass them to the beneficiaries.